conjfrnk/TigerCart/README.md

 - [ ] Smooth out UX
 - [ ] Rating system (?)
 - [ ] Eye-catching website title w/ hyperlink (which takes users back to home page)
+- [ ] Stylize all tables to be like those that appear upon clicking a category in the categories ribbon on the "shop" page

 ## Current Bugs
 - [ ] Deliveries not appearing